 Curious about what is going on at the farm?
 Tours are available for farmers, interested folks, and groups of all ages.
 Learn more about current research projects and the history of the farm.
-Currently suspended in response to COVID-19.

 Farm Field Trips

 Are your students interested in learning more about food and where it comes from?
 Farm Field Trips for K-12 audiences are tailored to student grade level, last about three hours, and cost $4 per student.
 Scholarships for student attendance and transportation are available.
 On-farm activities include experiential learning stations on topics in agriculture, food, and natural resources aligned with Next Generation Science Standards.
 Here’s an example of a previous field trip.
-Currently suspended in response to COVID-19.

-Land Based Learning is a hands-on, experiential approach that brings students, their teachers, food producers and farmers, and resource professionals together to create innovative solutions to sustainability issues in their communities.
+Land-based Learning is a hands-on, experiential approach that brings students, their teachers, food producers and farmers, and resource professionals together to create innovative solutions to sustainability issues in their communities.

-You can learn more about Land Based Learning research at UPREC -- and contact us if you’d like to start a conversation about a project idea.
+You can learn more about Land-based Learning research at UPREC -- and contact us if you’d like to start a conversation about a project idea.